Puppet Masters

 -

-Prompt: "After the user submits their ratings, display the top three genres based on the ratings they provided and recommend three books - make sure they are ones the user hasn’t already rated."
+Prompt: “After the user submits their ratings, display the top three categories based on the ratings they provided and recommend three works — make sure they are ones the user hasn’t already rated.”

 -

-Suggested Modifications: Instead of just displaying the top three genres, visualize the genre preferences using a bar chart or pie chart to make it more engaging.
-Try for a more sophisticated method than this initial rating system.
+Suggested Modifications: Instead of just listing the top three categories, visualize the category preferences with a bar chart or pie chart.
+Try building a more sophisticated weighting system than a simple top-three count.

 -